 The average sales price is calculated by adding up the sold prices together and then dividing it by the number of units sold.
 We have experienced an +8.0% increase in average sales price with the average price has increased to $323,777, from $299,851 in 2016.

 Percent of list price received

-You’ll notice 2 numbers above.
+You’ll notice the 2 numbers above.
 Percent of list price received, and percent of original list price received.
-These numbers take into account if the seller adjusted their list price (usually downward) to adapt to changes in the market place.
+These numbers take into account if the seller adjusted their list price (usually downward) to adapt to changes in the marketplace.

 Days on Market

 This means the amount of time it takes for the seller to accept an offer from a buyer and go “under contract”.
-The average days for July 2017 was 33, which is an increase of 3 days from July of 2016.
-You can see the year-to-date number at 37 days on the right hand side.
+The average number of days for July 2017 was 33, which is an increase of 3 days from July 2016.
+You can see the year-to-date number at 37 days on the right-hand side.

 The important thing to remember here is that if you are planning to sell a house, it will take 30 – 40 days, on average, to find a buyer and then go under contract.
 The buyer must then close the transaction by obtaining financing.